Pentecost – The Birthday Of The Church

 Pentecost started off as a Jewish harvest festival called Shavuot (Feast of Harvest or Feast of Wheats) a thanksgiving for the first fruits of the wheat harvest, which was 50 days after the agricultural festival of Passover.
 The day celebrated the beginning of the early weeks of the wheat harvest.

 The apostles were celebrating this festival when the Holy Spirit descended on them.
 This event has since become the birth of the Christian Church.
 About 3,000 people were baptized that day after hearing Peter preach.

 According to the Christian Bible it was the 50th day after Easter when the apostles were praying and the Holy Spirit descended on them.
 It also marks the beginning of the mission of the Christian church to the world and is the birth of the Christian church.

-In 2021 Pentecost or Whitsun falls on Sunday 23 May and is not a public holiday.
-It is celebrated seven weeks after Easter Sunday which was on Sunday 4 April.
+In 2022 Pentecost or Whitsun falls on Sunday 5 June and coincides with the Queen's Platinum Jubilee.
+Pentecost or the birth of the Christian Church is celebrated seven weeks after Easter Sunday which was on Sunday 17 April.

 The Holy Spirit is the third part of the Trinity – Father, Son and Holy Spirit.

 The symbols of Pentecost are those of the Holy Spirit and include flames, wind, the breath of God and a dove.

 The Holy Spirit comes at Pentecost

 When the day of Pentecost came, they were all together in one place.
 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.